win32service/win32service/README.md

 This version is available for PHP 7.0 and PHP 7.1 and work for all SAPI.

-Read the `phpinfo()` for know the available function on the currend SAPI.
+Read the `phpinfo()` for know the available function on the current SAPI.

+# Less administrator privileges

+This branch allow control the service with low level privileges.

+* Create and add the service
+* Set the minimal ACL `RPWPRC` onto the service with `sc set`.
+Note this command overwite all ACL.
+Read first the current ACL with `sc show`.
+See https://support.microsoft.com/en-us/help/914392/best-practices-and-guidance-for-writers-of-service-discretionary-access-control-lists
+* Enable the win32service extension build from this branch into your PHP installation.
+* Use the account with low level privileges for run the PHP script for control the defined service.
+All work.
+Now attempt control another service without set the ACL.
+Nothing work.

 # Install